-Since joining Weil, Gotshal & Manges Hannah's litigation and dispute resolution experience has included a wide range of complex commercial cross border and general commercial disputes giving rise to issues such as: breach of contract, breach of fiduciary duties and misrepresentation; shareholder disputes (including minority shareholder issues); cross border insolvency issues; jurisdiction matters (and resulting conflicts of laws issues); and employment disputes.
+Hannah's litigation and dispute resolution experience includes a wide range of complex commercial cross-border and general commercial disputes giving rise to issues such as: breach of contract, breach of fiduciary duties and misrepresentation; shareholder disputes (including minority shareholder issues); cross-border insolvency issues and jurisdiction matters (and resulting conflicts of laws).

 Hannah has represented clients across a breadth of sectors including private equity firms, corporates and banks, and has advised on litigation for some of the largest insolvencies/restructurings such as Lehman Brothers and Kaupthing Bank.
 Hannah has also represented clients in respect of regulatory enquiries and investigations, including acting in major enquiries by The Office of Fair Trading, The Financial Conduct Authority and The Food Standards Agency.

 Hannah has expertise in advising clients on contentious tax matters, including acting as lead partner on one of the most high profile and complex tax cases currently being litigated: Ingenious Media.

 Hannah has experience in contentious intellectual property matters, having acted for Facebook, iTunes, Sony and Yahoo!, among others, and having completed the Post Graduate Diploma in Intellectual Property Law.

 Hannah has been named a “Rising Star” by Legal Week, earning praise for being part of the “new generation of litigators making their mark.”
 She is also recommended for her tax litigation and TMT expertise by Legal 500 UK.